pi-top/pi-top-Python-SDK/packages/pma/README.rst

 pi-top Python PMA
 ===========================

-A set of pma components used by the pi-top Python SDK.
+A set of components classes for using pi-top PMA components from the Electronics and Robotics kits.